Dear Families, Friends and Supporters:

 Please go to the website and complete the form on the “boat slips” page if you have an interest.

 We encourage those who are not regular readers of the website to click on SLSC.ca.
 We try to keep adding new blogs and other postings to keep readers apprised of Club goings on.
-We will shortly be adding to the gallery of pictures and, as a special project this Summer, we will be working on the history of the Club, which will be added to the History Page as the project continues.

-If you have anything you would like to post to the website, please email it to me and I would be pleased to add your post.
+If you have anything you would like to post to the website, please email it to me at [email protected] and I would be pleased to add your post.
 The website also allows anyone to provide comments on any of the items that have been posted, and I would encourage you to do so.